lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say_checklist.md

 ## Learning Objectives
 1. Describe your own vision for what you would like your team to get from *Modeling to Learn*.
 2. Test out your thinking with your team about what your shared vision is for becoming a "dream team."
+3. Identify a shared team vision for learning from Modeling to Learn.

 ## Start in-session exercise.
 Provide clarity on what we are trying to accomplish together with “Modeling to Learn” and the importance of creating a team learning goal.
 **Goal:**  to move from “my vision” to “our vision” using shared decision-making.
 Together, the clinic team lead and facilitation team will explore “What’s can be done better?” in a way that reflects common team aspirations.